Florida Shock Jock in Matt Gaetz Circle Pleads Guilty

 The congressman’s office and the outside public relations firm he hired did not immediately reply to a request for comment.
 However, Gaetz has repeatedly denied engaging in any sex crime—and dismissed this federal investigation as a political prosecution.

-The U.S. Attorney’s Office in the Middle District of Florida, which is working on the Ellicott case, declined to comment about his role as a potential witness in the sex crimes investigation on Wednesday morning.
+The U.S. Attorney’s Office in the Middle District of Florida, which is working on the Ellicott case and other potential crimes related to Greenberg’s conduct in the tax office, declined to comment about his role as a potential witness in the sex crimes investigation on Wednesday morning.

 Although a federal grand jury is underway in Orlando—hearing testimony from witnesses, including Gaetz’s ex-girlfriend—the case is being run by two seasoned prosecutors from the Justice Department’s headquarters in Washington, D.C.
 One is Todd Gee, the deputy chief of the DOJ’s public integrity section.
 The other is Lauren Britsch, who investigated sex crimes but has since moved over to the team that investigates corruption by government officials.